Nassir123320/assembly-of-robotic-arm-parts-/README.md

 2- arms : rigid bodys that we can connect them together and in this case they allows 180 degree of movement .
 3- Waist : it is the link that Located between the base and the arms and connect them togther .
-4- Gripper : it is Located at the end of the robotic arm and it is main function to catch or hold .
+4- Gripper : it is Located at the end of the robotic arm and it is main function to catch or hold . we have also joints : joits allows us to conect links together .